Mexican chain operator Alsea to invest $304 mln in 2023

-MEXICO CITY, March 30 (Reuters) - Mexico-based Alsea, which operates chains like Starbucks cafes and Domino's Pizza in a number of regions, plans to invest 5.5 billion pesos ($304.09 million) in 2023, the company said Thursday.
+MEXICO CITY, March 30 (Reuters) - Mexico-based Alsea, which operates chains like Starbucks cafes and Burger King restaurants in a number of regions, plans to invest 5.5 billion pesos ($304.09 million) in 2023, the company said Thursday.

-Of that, around 37% will go to an estimated 250 to 290 store openings globally, Alsea said in a presentation.
+Of that, around 37% will go to opening an estimated 250 to 290 stores, Alsea said.
+Most of those will be Starbucks and Domino's Pizzas, analysts at Citi, which hosted the investor day presentation, said.

+Around a quarter of Alsea's investments will go toward maintenance, while more than 17% will go toward remodeling existing stores, Alsea added.

+More than half of the funds are projected to be spent on Mexico, while nearly 28% will be in Europe and 20% in South America.

 ($1 = 18.0867 Mexican pesos)

-(Reporting by Carolina Pulice; Writing by Kylie Madry; Editing by Sandra Maler)
+(Reporting by Carolina Pulice; Writing by Kylie Madry; Editing by Sandra Maler and Brendan O'Boyle)

 ((Kylie.Madry@thomsonreuters.com;))